Matter and forces near physical black holes: Introduction

-It turns out that a careful analysis of the consequences of this definition, together with two natural assumptions (that we describe below in Sec.~\ref{pbh}), provide a strong constraint on the near-horizon behaviour of the possible models \cite{MMT:22}.
-In this work, we extend the previous results to identify several black hole properties that are important both for resolving conceptual issues and for modelling ultra-compact objects.
+It turns out that a careful analysis of the consequences of this definition, together with two natural assumptions (that we describe below in Sec.~\ref{pbh}), provide a strong constraint on the near-horizon behavior of the possible models \cite{MMT:22}.
+In this work, we extend the previous results to identify several black hole properties that are important both for resolving conceptual issues and for modeling ultracompact objects.

 We assume the validity of semiclassical gravity.
 That means we use classical notions such as horizons and consider test particles with well-defined trajectories.
 The semiclassical Einstein equations